kr-stn/kr-stn.github.io/_posts/2017-12-10-paralell_Pandas.md

 title: Parallel Pandas
 ---

 Using pandas performance is usually not an issue when you use the well optimized internal functions.
 However, sometimes you have to a perform a lot of calculations column wise on a large dataframe.
-I reently ran into this issue while calculating time series features.
-I increased the speed of the calculation by chunking the dataframe and using parallel processing with Pythons `multiprocessing` library.
+I recently ran into this issue while calculating time series features.
+I increased the speed of the calculation 5x by chunking the dataframe and using parallel processing with Pythons `multiprocessing` library.

 ```python